spinnaker/spinnaker.github.io/guides/tutorials/codelabs/kubernetes-v2-source-to-prod/index.md

 Save the Pipeline.

-# 7. Promote to Production
+# 7. Promote to production

 Let's promote these artifacts into our production cluster.
 Create a new pipeline, but instead of creating it from scratch, let's copy the "Deploy to